-- 1 The Revlon Group Pension Plan (the "Plan") is a Registered Pension Plan for the purposes of the Finance Act 2004.
-The Plan provides defined benefits and also provided the facility for members to pay Additional Voluntary Contributions ("AVCs"). - 2 This document is the Statement of Investment Principles ("SIP") made by the Trustee of the Plan in accordance with the requirements of Section 35 of the Pensions Act 1995 (as amended by the Pensions Act 2004 and regulations made under it). - 3 Before finalising this SIP, the Trustee took written advice from the Plan's Investment Consultant (Towers Watson Limited) and consulted Revlon International Corporation ("the Employer").
-The ultimate power and responsibility for deciding investment policy, however, lies solely with the Trustee. - 4 The Trustee will review this SIP at least every three years and without delay after any significant change in investment policy.
-The Trustee will consult the Employer before revising this statement. - 5 The Trustee does not consult with members when determining the investment strategy.
+- The Revlon Group Pension Plan (the "Plan") is a Registered Pension Plan for the purposes of the Finance Act 2004.
+The Plan provides defined benefits and also provided the facility for members to pay Additional Voluntary Contributions ("AVCs"). - This document is the Statement of Investment Principles ("SIP") made by the Trustee of the Plan in accordance with the requirements of Section 35 of the Pensions Act 1995 (as amended by the Pensions Act 2004 and regulations made under it). - Before finalising this SIP, the Trustee took advice from the Plan's Investment Consultant (Towers Watson Limited) and consulted Revlon Group Holdings (the "Company").
+The ultimate power and responsibility for deciding investment policy, however, lies solely with the Trustee. - The previous review of the SIP was carried out in September 2020.
+The current review commenced in Q3 2023, as part of the process of reviewing the Plan's investment strategy and was completed in Q2 2024, when the Plan's portfolio of investments was updated.
+The Trustee will consult the Company before revising this statement. - 5 The Trustee does not consult with members when determining the investment strategy.